Linuxfabrik/monitoring-plugins/check-plugins/redfish-chassis/README.rst

 Checks the state of the Chassis collection containing resources that represent the physical aspects of the infrastructure.
 A Chassis is roughly defined as a physical view of a computer system as seen by a human.
 A single Chassis resource can house sensors, fans, and other components.

+Hints:

+* A check takes up to 10 seconds.
+Increasing runtime timout to 30 seconds is recommended.
-This check runs with both http and https.
-No additional Python Redfish modules need to be installed.
+* This check runs with both http and https.
+It just uses GET requests.
+* No additional Python Redfish modules need to be installed.

 Fact Sheet